Abdox86/BareMetal_STM32F10xx/README.md

       * (Also I have commented some of these out to save on memory, make sure to enable them in case you want to use them).

     - StartUp sequence:-
+      This sequence is equired only if you want to use C language , in case you want to use assembly then you only need these lines:

+          /*
+           Definations to the compiler/assembler to know what sort of instructions is this */
+          .syntax unified
+          .cpu cortex-m3
+          .fpu softvfp
+          .thumb

+          /*define global areas label*/
+          .global reset_handler

+          .type reset_handler, %function

+                 reset_handler:

+                    /*Write your code here*/

+                 .size reset_handler, .-reset_handler

+        The C required startup sequence is followed to the rules of C compiler , and it's only a memory orginization pattren that we need to sketch it up , to make the C compiled files (object files) compatible with the assembly compiled files (object files) .
+        The question here How we can create the memory sketch? .
+Well for that we need the linker file STM32F10xx_LNKR.ld .
+        * (more about the linker files found in /docs folder).